xpack-dev-tools/mingw-w64-gcc-xpack/scripts/templates/body-jekyll-release-post-part-1-liquid.md

 All dependencies that are build as shared libraries are copied locally in the `libexec` folder (or in the same folder as the executable for Windows).

+### `-static-libgcc -static-libstdc++`

+To avoid issues with DLLs, specific when using toolchains installed in custom locations, it is highly recommended to use only the static versions of the GCC libraries.

+For C programs, append `-static-libgcc` to the linker line.

+For C++ programs, since the toolchain is configured to use POSIX threads, instead of `-static-libstdc++`, use the more explicit variant `-Wl,-Bstatic,-lstdc++,-lpthread,-Bdynamic` when invoking the linker.

 ### `DT_RPATH` and `LD_LIBRARY_PATH`